kent-map/dickens/docs/mobile-landscapes.md

 At this point the narrative is interrupted while a brief debate ensues:

-''I have wasp spray.
+> I have wasp spray.
 Show me the place.

-''I’m not taking my trousers off.
+> I’m not taking my trousers off.

-''Don’t be so wet.
+> Don’t be so wet.

-''We’re in the middle of a library, for [unprintable epithet] sake.
+> We’re in the middle of a library, for [unprintable epithet] sake.

 Spot which one of us went to boarding school as a child (bath nights Wednesday and Sunday, three at a time, one bar of soap.
 Since you ask).
 Silver resolves the issue by seizing the spray, then disappears for a few minutes and hobbles determinedly back.
 Narrative resumes.